kiranvshah/chatgpt-helper/README.md

 ### Ask why your code's not working

-Use the "ChatGPT: Ask why code isn't working" command in the Command Palette:

 1. Select the code you want to ask about.
 If you want to ask about the whole file, do not select any text.
-2. Press `Ctrl` + `Shift` + `P` to open the Command Palette.
-3. Begin typing `ChatGPT: Ask why code isn't working`, and select it when it appears.
+2. Right click inside the editor and select `ChatGPT: Ask why code isn't working`.
-4. Wait for the response.
+3. Wait for the response.
 It will appear in a new tab.

 ### Ask to explain your code

-Use the "ChatGPT: Ask to explain code" command in the Command Palette:

 1. Select the code you want to ask about.
 If you want to ask about the whole file, do not select any text.
-2. Press `Ctrl` + `Shift` + `P` to open the Command Palette.
-3. Begin typing `ChatGPT: Ask to explain code`, and select it when it appears.
+2. Right click inside the editor and select `ChatGPT: Ask to explain code`.
-4. Wait for the response.
+3. Wait for the response.
 It will appear in a new tab.

 ### Ask a free-form question